kynan/dokuvimki/README.md

 " url of the remote wiki (without trailing '/') let g:DokuVimKi_URL  = 'https://yourwikidomain.org'

+" use HTTP basic auth (optional, defaults to off)
+" setting this to any value other than empty string enables the setting let g:DokuVimKi_HTTP_BASIC_AUTH = 1

 " width of the index window (optional, defaults to 30) let g:DokuVimKi_INDEX_WINWIDTH = 40